mmatschiner/tutorials/multiple_sequence_alignment/README.md

 * Download the alignment in Fasta format to your computer.
 To do so, right-click the link to "Fasta format" at the very top of the page.
 Name the file `16s_aln.fasta`.

 * Repeat the same, this time with a gap-opening penalty of 2 instead of the default value of 1.53.
 Name the alignment file resulting from this analysis `16s_op2_aln.fasta`.
-If you use the command-line version of MAFFT, the equivalent command would be
+If you use the command-line version of MAFFT, the equivalent command would be this:

 		mafft --auto --op 2 16s.fasta > 16s_op2_aln.fasta